DeepLearnI/orbit-trial-model/INSTRUCTIONS.md

 ## Step 3 of 9: Monitoring model performance using Orbit

 Now, we are ready to deploy the model into production.
-Before we actually do that (in the next section), one thing is still missing.
-As soon as we deploy this model into the simulated production environment, it will start being consumed by the production environment and having impacts on the Hello, Food’s business. **How can you track the performance metrics of your model over time, and be able to monitor them easily?**
+Before we actually do that in the next section, one thing is still missing.
+As soon as we deploy this model into the simulated production environment, it will start being consumed by the production environment and having impacts on the business. **How can you track the performance metrics of your model over time, and be able to monitor them easily?**

 With Orbit, this is as easy as adding a couple lines of code.
 Now, let’s add the following line of code to the `model.py` after line 9